Breath and Prayer

 When the body joins the prayer

-The coordination of breathing with the words of the Jesus Prayer is one of the hesychast tradition's most distinctive — and most carefully guarded — practices.
-The basic form is simple: the first half of the prayer ("Lord Jesus Christ, Son of God") is prayed on the inhalation, and the second half ("have mercy on me") on the exhalation.
-The breath becomes the prayer's rhythm, and the prayer becomes the breath's meaning.
+The basic form: pray the first half of the prayer — "Lord Jesus Christ, Son of God" — on the inhalation.
+Pray the second half — "have mercy on me" — on the exhalation.
+The breath becomes the prayer's rhythm.
+The prayer becomes the breath's meaning.

 For Lay Practitioners